 Things you can do in the USA that you can’t in France

 (Please keep in mind that one country or one way of life isn’t inherently better than the other.
 I’m just pointing out the differences I’ve observed after living in both places.
-There are tons of positives to living in both countries. 😉 Also, some of the items on the list *can* be found in France but they aren’t mainstream.)
+There are tons of positives to living in both countries.
+Also, some of the items on the list *can* be found in France but they aren’t mainstream everywhere.)

 Things you can do in the USA that you can’t in France:

 1. Be able to run to the grocery store (or a convenience store like Wawa or 7-11) well after dinnertime or on Sunday.
-In the suburbs.
-A 10-pm shopping trip isn’t out of the question if that’s the only time you can shop.
+A 10-pm shopping trip in the suburbs isn’t out of the question if that’s the only time you can shop.
 Even places like Target are open until midnight in many areas.
-Convenience is king.
+Convenience is king in the USA and this is not the case in France.
+You’d be hard-pressed to find a grocery store open until 10 p.m. in France.

 2. Stock up on jumbo-size everything at places like Costco or BJ’s.
 Very handy if you have a big family, are having a party, or just want to have a large quantity of something on hand instead of having to run to the grocery store every couple of days.
 The first Costco is coming to France in May (update: Costco is now open in the Paris region).

 3. Get a driver’s license without knowing how to drive a stick shift.
-While some driving schools do offer lessons on an automatic, it’s not the norm.
+While some driving schools in France do offer lessons on an automatic, it’s not the norm and new drivers are expected to know how to drive a car with a manual transmission.
+Did you see my video about what tourists need to know before driving in France?

-4. Make a right turn on red.
-When driving in some US states, it’s perfectly legal to make right turn on red if the coast is clear.
+4. Make a right turn on red while driving.
+When driving in some US states like NJ, it’s perfectly legal to make right turn on red if the coast is clear.
 Not so in France (I found this out the hard way).

 5. Easily count all your coins in a matter of minutes with a Coinstar machine that’s available at grocery stores.
 Yes, they take a fee but many people find it’s worth it when you consider how much time you’ve saved.
 These types of machines aren’t commonplace in France.

-8. Legally purchase marijuana for recreational use in 9 states without a prescription.
+8. Legally purchase marijuana for recreational use in 18 states without a prescription.
+In France, recreational marijuana (and even medical) is illegal nationwide.

 9. Do your banking without getting out of your car at the drive-thru window.
 I can’t say I’ve ever seen a drive-thru window at any bank in France.
 If you want to make a deposit or withdrawal here, you need to go inside or head to the ATM.
 Many banks in the USA have outdoor hours where you can do everything via a tube.
 There may be a drive-thru bank in France although I’ve never seen one and it’s not the norm.

-10. Change your career by going back to school, getting your degree later in life, or just proving your worth in a new industry and working had.
+10. Change your career by going back to school, getting your degree later in life, or just proving your worth in a new industry and working hard.
 In France, career trajectories seem to be more rigid.
-Not that you can’t ever change your career but it seems more accepted, encouraged, and do-able in the USA.
+It’s not that you can’t ever change your career — it does happen — but it seems more accepted, encouraged, and do-able in the USA.

-11. You can indulge in a real American breakfast complete with pancakes, eggs, bacon and whatever else your heart desires at a place like Perkins or Cracker Barrel.
+11. You can indulge in a real American breakfast complete with pancakes, eggs, bacon and whatever else your heart desires at a place like Perkins, Cracker Barrel, or a diner.
 And it’ll be open quite early in the morning.
+Here’s what the French eat for breakfast.

 12. Be sentenced to death in some states for a crime.
 In France, the death penalty is illegal.
 The last time a person was sentenced to death was in 1977.
 Capital punishment was abolished in 1981 and is now forbidden by the constitution.